The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Abstract

 \section{Abstract}

 The D4000 spectral break index is one of the most important features in the visible spectrum, as it is a proxy for stellar ages and is also used in galaxy classification.
-However, its direct measurement has always been reserved to spectroscopic observations.
-In this work, we present a general method to directly measure the D4000 spectral break index with narrow-band photometry: this method has been validated using realistic simulations, and then evaluated with PAUS NBs, cross-matched with VIPERS spectra ($i_{\rm AB} < 22.5$, $0.562 < z < 0.967$).
-For comparison, we also determine the D4000 in this sample with the SED-fitting code CIGALE (for both PAUS NBs and broad-band data from CFHTLS).
-The direct D4000 measurement has significantly lower SNR than the CIGALE D4000, however, we find that for $i_{\rm AB}<21$ (two magnitudes above PAUS completeness limit) all direct D4000 measurements have $SNR>3$.
-Moreover, CIGALE underestimates the error by $>$50\%, while the direct D4000 has proper error estimation within $<$10\%.
-We study the D4000-stellar mass relationship for red and blue galaxies, as well as the D4000-SFR dependence: all methods show agreements with VIPERS within $1\sigma$, and the D4000-mass relation is especially well reproduced for blue galaxies.
-We also evaluate how a D4000 cut classifies galaxies into red/blue compared to machine learning: the CIGALE D4000 with PAUS NBs has the best results while providing realistic cut values.
-We conclude that the direct measurement of D4000 with narrow-band photometry is a promising tool that allows individual measurements for objects measured with $SNR > 3$, or averages by stacking, with results compatible with spectroscopy.
+However, its direct measurement has always been reserved to spectroscopy.
+Here, we present a general method to directly measure the D4000 with narrow-band (NB) photometry; it has been validated using realistic simulations, and then evaluated with PAUS NBs, cross-matched with VIPERS spectra ($i_{\rm AB} < 22.5$, $0.562 < z < 0.967$).
+We also reconstruct the D4000 with the SED-fitting code CIGALE; the use of PAUS NBs instead of broad bands significantly improves the SED fitting results.
+For D4000$_{\rm n}$, the direct measurement has $\rm \langle SNR \rangle \sim 4$, but we find that for $i_{\rm AB}<21$ all direct D4000 measurements have $\rm SNR>3$.
+The CIGALE D4000$_{\rm n}$ has $\rm \langle SNR \rangle \sim 20$, but underestimates the error by $>$50\%.
+Furthermore, the direct method recreates well the D4000-SFR relation, as well as the D4000-mass relation for blue galaxies (for red galaxies, selection effects impact the results).
+On the other hand, CIGALE accurately classifies galaxies into red and blue populations.
+We conclude that the direct measurement of D4000 with narrow-band photometry is a promising tool to determine average properties of galaxy samples, with results compatible with spectroscopy.